Ana-Ramirez/SWEN301-Project-2/LOG.md

 ### MONDAY 7 MAY
 3 - 5:15pm: Read a few of the achitecture essays recommended to us on http://aosabook.org.
 10 - 3am: Worked on essay.
 Have a decent copy of the history written, will need editing later but is good enough for now.

+### TUESDAY 8 MAY
+2 - 6pm: Worked on domain part of the essay
+9pm - 2am: Tried to get a UML diagram generator working on Eclipse.
+Ended up not working at all (no idea why, tried at least 2 different plugins), eventually ended up importing all the code into IntelliJ, generating the diagrams here, then going back to Eclipse.
+Finished working on domain part of the essay.
+Started Architecture part of the essay.
+Forgot to push (hence this being pushed late)

+### WEDNESDAY 9 MAY
+2:15 - 5pm: Architecture part of essay and lots of research about architecture and reading code.
+Had to stop for CYBR171 test 11pm - 2:20am: Finished architecture part of essay.
+Pushing now (eventually).